usmcamp0811/dotfiles/packages/blog/Campground/content/post/level-up-nix/LevelUp.md

----
++++
 author = "Matt Camp"
-title = "LevelUp Your Nix"
+title = "Level Up Your Nix"
 date = "2024-06-13"
-description = "A "
-tags = [
+description = "Learn how to enhance your Nix skills by setting up, configuring, and using Nix Flakes to streamline your development environment and containerization process." tags = [
     "level-up",
     "Nix",